Radzhab Butaev: Early career

 Butaev made his professional debut against Robert Alexander Seyam on March 25, 2016, and won his debut fight by a first-round knockout.
 He amassed a 10–0 record over the next two years, with just two victories coming by decision.
 Buatev faced Lanardo Tyner on March 8, 2019, and won the fight by a third-round technical knockout.
 Butaev was scheduled to face Silverio Ortiz on May 3, 2019, whom he beat by unanimous.

 On September 30, 2019, it was announced that Butaev would fight Alexander Besputin for the vacant WBA Regular and EBP welterweight titles.
 Both Butaev and Besputin earned $252,777.50 for the fight, a 50/50 split of the purse.
-Butaev lost the fight by unanimous decision, with all three judges awarding Besputin a 116-112 scorecard.
+Butaev lost the fight by unanimous decision, with all three judges awarding Besputin a 116–112 scorecard.
 On January 15, 2020, it was revealed by the Monaco Boxing Federation that Besputin had tested positive for ligandrol, a substance prohibited by WADA.
 Butaev immediately called the outcome of the fight into question, saying that the positive test was a "...disgrace and is disrespectful to the sport of boxing".
 The fight was overturned to a no contest on July 6, 2020.
 Besputin was accordingly stripped of both titles.

 Butaev was scheduled to face the undefeated Terry Chatwood on December 26, 2020.
 He won the fight by a third-round knockout, stopping Chatwood with a left hook to the body at the 1:01 minute mark.

 WBA Regular welterweight champion

-The reigning WBA Regular champion Jamal James was ordered the face Butaev, who was at the time the #3 ranked WBA welterweight contender, in his first title defense.
+The reigning WBA (Regular) welterweight champion Jamal James was ordered the face Butaev, who was at the time the #3 ranked WBA welterweight contender, in his first title defense.
 The fight was ordered on February 4, 2021, and the two were given a 30 days to negotiate before a purse bid would be called.
-The fight was once again ordered on September 26, 2021, and was later scheduled for October 30, 2021.
+The fight was once again ordered on September 26, 2021, and was later scheduled for October 30, 2021, at Michelob Ultra Arena in Paradise, Nevada, USA.
 Butaev achieved his career best win, as he stopped James by technical knockout at the 2:12 minute mark of the ninth round.

+Butaev made the first defense of the title against Eimantas Stanionis at AT&T Stadium in Arlington, Texas, USA, on April 16, 2022.
+He lost via split decision with one of the ringside judges scoring the fight 114–113 in his favour, but being overruled by their two colleagues who had the fight and 116–111 and 117–110 for his opponent.

+Zuffa Boxing

+After winning two low key fights over the next three years, both of which he won, Butaev signed for Zuffa Boxing in December 2025.
+He made his debut for the promotion at the Meta Apex in Enterprise, Nevada, USA, on February 1, 2026, losing to Serhii Bohachuk by split decision.
+The judges' scorecards were 96–94, 94–96 and 94–96.